nickcox/cd-extras/readme.md

 CDABLE_VARS is off by default.
 Enable it with: `Set-CdExtrasOption CDABLE_VARS $true`.

-Path expansion
+Tab expansion
 -----------

-`cd` will provide tab expansions by expanding all path segments so that you don't have to individually tab through each one.
+`cd` and `ls` will provide tab expansions by expanding all path segments so that you don't have to individually tab through each one.

 ```sh